 Wondering what server-side tagging is and how it works?
 This blog post will explore all that and more!

-Server-side tagging improves tracking accuracy, data control, and page speed while reducing ad blocker impact.
-Future-proof your tracking with first-party data.
+Server-side tagging improves tracking accuracy, data control, and page speed while evading ad blockers.
+Keep your tracking up-to-date with first-party data.

 There are several reasons why you want to consider moving the hosting of your server Google Tag Manager container from Google Cloud to stape.io.
 In this blog post, I want to show how to switch sGTM hosting from Google Cloud to Stape.

-How you can use server-side tracking to comply with GDPR.
-Plus, some tips on using consent mode in the server Google Tag Manager and protecting users' data.
+Learn how to use server-side tracking to comply with GDPR.
+Tips on using consent mode in the server GTM and protecting users' data included.

 Discover Stape's sGTM hosting advantages: power-ups for ad blocker bypass & data enrichment, auto-connect custom domains, autoscaling, API, and more.